Taliqua Clancy: Hamburg – 2019 World Championships

 Taliqua participated in the 2019 World Championships in Hamburg with partner Mariafe Artacho del Solar.
 The Australian pairing comfortably won their first preliminary match against Mauritius' Maita Cousin and Letendrie Nathalie (21–5, 21–6) before being defeated by the Dutch pair of Joy Stubbe and Marleen van Iersel (19–21, 22–24).
 In a must win match, the Australians prevailed by the slimmest of margins over the American duo of Brooke Sweat and Kerri Walsh Jennings (21–19, 24–22) to advance to the elimination rounds.
 It was during their first elimination match that Mariafe suffered an injury to her Medial Collateral Ligament in her left knee, despite this injury, they defeated Canada's Heather Bansley and Brandie Wilkerson (21–15, 21–19).
 Due to the injury, the Aussie pairing were unsure if they could continue with their round of 16 match against Switzerland's Joana Heidrich and Anouk Vergé-Dépré the following day.
-Nevertheless, in true Australian spirit, the duo played on and won a tight 3 set match against the Swiss (21–16, 21–23, 15–9).
+Nevertheless, the duo played on and won a tight 3 set match against the Swiss (21–16, 21–23, 15–9).

-Advancing to their first World Championships quarterfinal they were one win away from a top four finish, a remarkable achievement given Mariafe's injury.
-With no other teams being fully aware of the injury, the pair continued on and endured a battle royale in the first set of their quarterfinal against their Russian opponents Nadezda Makroguzova and Svetlana Kholomina eventually winning that set and comfortably closing out the match in the second (24–22, 21–14).
-Unfortunately, they were not able to back up their quarterfinal victory later that same day and were defeated in their semifinal by the American pairing of Alix Klineman and April Ross (15–21, 18–21).
-Despite not being at their best, the Australians continued to show true resilience; after the semi-final loss and pushing past the pain.
-They went on to win their bronze medal play-off against the Swiss team of Nina Betschart and Tanja Hüberli (21–18, 22–20) to claim one of their best results and most memorable achievements.
+Advancing to their first World Championships quarterfinal they were one win away from a top four finish.
+With no other teams being fully aware of the injury, the pair continued on with a quarterfinal against their Russian opponents Nadezda Makroguzova and Svetlana Kholomina eventually winning that set and closing out the match in the second (24–22, 21–14).
+They were defeated in their semifinal by the American pairing of Alix Klineman and April Ross (15–21, 18–21).
+They went on to win their bronze medal play-off against the Swiss team of Nina Betschart and Tanja Hüberli (21–18, 22–20).